A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Penalized simulated maximum likelihood and auxiliary importance sampling

 where $s\geq 0$ is a tuning parameter and $\widehat{\text{cv}}(h_\rho)$ is the sample coefficient of variation of $h_\rho$, which is the sample standard deviation of the $J$ importance weights $h_\rho$ divided by their sample mean.
 Notice that \eqref{pen_max} is reminiscent of LASSO \citep{tibshirani1996regression}, and is equivalent to maximizing a penalized log likelihood,

 where $\lambda$ in \eqref{pen_max_lambda} has a one-to-one mapping to $s$ in \eqref{pen_max}.
 The reason the coefficient of variation is chosen instead of the variance is that the former is a normalized measurement which is not affected by the magnitude of the data.
 This makes it easier to choose the tuning parameter $\lambda$ in practice, as will be shown below.
+When the penalty term is omitted, the parameter estimates have a large variance because the importance sampler is not well tuned.

-The constraint, $\sum_{i=1}^n\widehat{\text{cv}}(h_\rho)\leq s$ in \eqref{pen_max}, is equivalent to a constraint on the effective sample size, The effective sample size measures how much the auxiliary importance sampler density $q_\rho$ differs from the target density $p$, and it can be interpreted as $J$ weighted samples are worth $\widehat{N}(q_\rho,p)$ unweighted i.i.d. samples drawn exactly from target density $p$ \citep[Chapter~6]{givens2012computational}.
+The constraint, $\sum_{i=1}^n\widehat{\text{cv}}(h_\rho)\leq s$ in \eqref{pen_max}, is equivalent to a constraint on the effective sample size \citep[Chapter~6]{givens2012computational}, The effective sample size measures how much the auxiliary importance sampler density $q_\rho$ differs from the target density $p$, and it can be interpreted as $J$ weighted samples are worth $\widehat{N}(q_\rho,p)$ unweighted i.i.d. samples drawn exactly from target density $p$.
 Effective sample size can be used as a measure of computational efficiency.

 The tuning parameter $s$ controls how close the auxiliary importance sampler density $q_\rho$ is to the product of transition probability densities, the numerator of \eqref{IS_h}.
 Let $s^0$ denote the sum of the coefficient of variation for the approximation of the transition density by the Pedersen sampler.
 When $s<s^0$ the resulting auxiliary importance sampler will have smaller variance \eqref{importance_sampler_variance} than that from the Pedersen sampler \eqref{Pedersen_sampler}.
 When $s=0$, the constraint in \eqref{pen_max} requires that the auxiliary importance sampler $q_\rho$ attains its ideal case \eqref{best_q}.
 However, as $s\rightarrow 0$, $\lambda\rightarrow\infty$ and therefore the log likelihood plays no role in estimating $\boldsymbol{\theta}$.